 I myself once attended a lecture delivered by Sir C.V.Raman at Chennai.
 During the lecture Raman gave an account of his discovery of the Raman Effect, gloating over the fact that he had beaten the Russian scientists Mandelstam and Landsberg to the finishing line.

 During the lecture Raman was also extremely critical of the inferior work of Nobel Laureate Max Born.
+It may be mentioned that this kind of public derision, slander and criticism of other scientists are unheard of in the case of poets.

 It is ‘ambition’ that motivates most scientists.
 Idealism motivates a poet.

-?
+Why has such a situation arisen ?
 After all, scientists being extraordinarily gifted persons, one would expect them to go about their work for the sheer thrill of discovery not to mention the celebrity status conferred on them by virtue of the prizes won and media propaganda.
 Probably, the nature and rules of the game themselves promote competition that degenerates into unhealthy rivalry and clash of egos.

 This kind of rivalry, and petty jealousies do not cause undesirable friction between poets who go about their task of writing poetry silently and spontaneously for their own satisfaction.